rob-scape/hgw-mod1-firmwares/README.md

 80-100% (CW): 32-Step Sequence
 In Step Sequence Modes, pressing the button generates a new randomized sequence.

-## Pot 3 (Miss Probability and Glitch Burst - A2)
+Pot 3 (Miss Probability and Glitch Burst - A2)
 Sets the probability of skipping triggers:
 Fully counterclockwise: No triggers are missed.
 Turn clockwise: Up to 35% of triggers are missed.
 Linear 0-35%.
 80-100% (CW): Introduces Glitch Bursts, where rapid chaotic trigger sequences are generated occasionally.

-## Inputs and Outputs:
+Inputs and Outputs:
 F1 (Trigger Input - A3)
 Incoming trigger signal to be processed through the Bernoulli gate or sequencer.
 F2 (CV Input - A4)
-Modulates the output probability in conjunction with Pot 1, allowing CV control.
+Modulates the output probability in conjunction with Pot 1, allowing CV control, 0-5 V.
 F3 (Output 1 - D10)
 One of the two output trigger channels, chosen based on the current probability setting.
 F4 (Output 2 - D11)